 Stop complaining, start creating.

-Be a problem solver – present problems WITH solutions.
-Otherwise, you appear negative and that's a downer for everyone.
-It doesn't help you or your team.
-Offering feedback is wonderful, as long as it's accompanied with possible solutions to address deficiencies you feel compelled to point out.
-Let that be your rule… to present problems only when you have a possible solution … or two.
+When you’re giving feedback, be a problem solver.
+Present problems WITH solutions.
+Otherwise, you likely appear negative and that’s a downer for everyone.
+It doesn’t help you or your team.
+Offering feedback is wonderful, as long as it’s accompanied with possible solutions to address deficiencies you feel compelled to point out.

 Keynote Speaker / Corporate Trainer / Author